MSalaah/android-assignment/README.md

 # Android Assignment
-The goal of this test is to check how much you know about object oriented principles, the Android framework, design patterns and how you approach a problem and present its solution.
+The goal of this test is to check how much you know about object oriented principles, Android framework, design patterns and how you approach a problem and present its solution.

 ## Description
-Write an android application that displays a list of wifis, when you click on any of the items it will open another screen showing the details of the selected wifi.
+Write an android application that displays a list of wifis, when you click on any of the items it should show the details of the selected wifi.

 ![Mockup](https://github.com/Instabridge/android-assignment/blob/master/images/mock.png)